- 09 Mar 19

 There was talk at the time of it being a double album; the B-sides included here show that notion had merit.
 Bono remarked that ‘Walk To The Water’ and ‘Luminous Times’ – two songs that deserve to be far better known – allowed ‘With Or Without You’ to make sense.
 Together they form a trilogy charting a nightmare of love – hope, doubt, and pain.
 ‘Spanish Eyes’ and their pinnacle pop moment ‘Sweetest Thing’ – dragged out into the light later on for their first greatest hits collection, and to say sorry to Mrs. Bono – only reiterate how on fire the band were.
 The only complaint one might have is that they didn’t include the two absolute belters they recorded with Band man Robbie Robertson for his debut solo album that came out the same year, ‘Sweet Fire Of Love’ and ‘Testimony’, which would have slid in here without any visible join.

-I’m well aware your mind was made up on the merits of this album years ago so little I say is going to sway you either way, but this box does fill out the picture in a valuable way, from initial sketches to lap of honour celebrations.
+I’m well aware your mind was made up on the merits of this album years ago, so little I say is going to sway you either way, but this box does fill out the picture in an illuminating manner, from initial sketches to lap of honour celebrations.
 When the plane goes down, these are the songs they’ll be playing on the news.